 The Kent Police Department operates their own kennel.
 The kennel is located at 1220 Mogadore Rd.
 It is in the beige building at the corner of Mogadore Rd. and Cherry St. The entrance to the kennel is opposite the microwave tower.

 This kennel is larger than the previous one.
 The runs for the dogs are larger, there is more exercise room for the dogs and one of the runs is larger than the others in order to accommodate large dogs.
 There is also a larger area for people to interact with the animals as they consider adoption.

 Access to the actual building is restricted to police department employees, but the runs are inside/outside and the dogs can be viewed anytime during daytime hours.
 There is video camera surveillance of the area.
 It is illegal to dump animals at the city kennel.
 If you are interested in adopting a dog from the kennel, please contact Compliance Officer Dunn or Gardner at 330.673.7732 from 8:00 AM until 4:00 PM, Monday through Friday.

 Animal Ordinances are listed in Section 505 of the Kent Codified Ordinances

-- City has a leash law that says all dogs and cats must be on a leash, and not run at large.
+- The city has a leash law that says all dogs and cats must be on a leash and not run at large.

 - All dogs must have a license.
 Licenses are issued by the Portage County Auditor.

-- The City Health Department requires all dogs must have a rabies shot.
+- The City Health Department requires that all dogs must have an up-to-date rabies shot.

 - No one who owns a dog or cat or other domestic animal may abandon it.